 When an application is triggered, it can cause latency as the application starts.

-How does serverless computing tackle inefficiencies?
+How does serverless computing solve inefficiencies?

 Inefficiencies cost technology companies up to $100 billion per year.
 Performing updates, installing software, and resolving hardware issues requires up to 17 hours of developer time every week.